raiden-network/spec/messaging.rst

 Invariants
 ^^^^^^^^^^

-- Only valid if all of the following hold:
+Only valid if all the following hold:

-  - There is a channel which matches the given :term:`chain_id`, :term:`token_network`, and :term:`channel_identifier`.
+- There is a channel which matches the given :term:`chain id`, :term:`token network` address, and :term:`channel identifier`.
 - The corresponding channel is in the open state.
 - The :term:`transferred amount` is larger than the previous value and it increased by an amount smaller or equal to the participant's current :term:`capacity`.
-  - The :term:`nonce` is increased by one in respect to the previous :term:`balance proof`
+- The :term:`nonce` is increased by ``1`` in respect to the previous :term:`balance proof`
 - The :term:`locksroot` didn't change
-  - The :term:`locked_amount` didn't change
+- The :term:`locked amount` didn't change

 Fields
 ^^^^^^